eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

 So far, only the forward operator supports sparse inputs.
 To add sparse support to the backward operator, you also need to register these two attributes to `_backward_quadratic`:
 - `FComputeEx` for sparse operator implementation
-- `FInferStorage` for storage tyep inference in backward Due to length constraint, this is left as an exercise for readers.
+- `FInferStorage` for storage type inference in the backward computation.
+Due to length constraint, this is left as an exercise for readers.

 ## Summary